bharadwaj1995/aboutme/README.md

 - [GitHub](https://github.com/ "directs to the github page") Account : for cloud storage of code.
 - [Notepad++](https://notepad-plus-plus.org/download/v7.6.2.html "directs to the notepad editor page") : an pretty cool editor, for developing all kinds of platform softwares.
+- [TortoiseGit](https://tortoisegit.org/ "directs to the TortoiseGit home page") : an application used for pushing and cloning the code from gitHub.
 - [TortoiseGit] (https://tortoisegit.org/ "directs to the TortoiseGit home page") : an application used for pushing and cloning the code from gitHub.